Photobiomedical-Instrumentation-Group/gamma-correction/README.md

 In this work, the RGB values of each patch were acquired using a colorimeter (Delta Color).

--`L*a*b` values were acquired for each grayscale patch and transformed into RGB.
+`L*a*b` values were acquired for each grayscale patch and transformed into RGB.

 In Excel (`(/reference_RGB_Logitech_gray.csv/)`), save the average RGB values of each patch, the first value of the blackest patch and the last value of the white patch.

 For analysis, the code -`getColorchart2.py` reads the grayscale values of the 6 patches and compares them with the expected values.